 Attend seminars, participate in conferences, and share your ideas on different platforms to improve your credibility and build a reputation.
 It will also help you stay updated with the latest industry trends and resolve your queries.

-Here are the proven and effective ways to expand your network and make your roadmap to frontend developer more valuable:
+Here are the proven and effective ways to expand your network and make your journey more valuable:

 You have gained the necessary knowledge, acquired skills, and built a network by now.
 So, the last step is to search for a job or internship to kickstart your career.
 Start applying for jobs via LinkedIn, companies’ websites, and job portals.